jamesdalton/jamesdalton.github.io/_posts/2018-07-23-why-async-is-important-to-a-web-service.md

 ---
 layout: post
-title: "Why async is important to a web service"
+title: "Why Async is Important to a Web Service"
 description: How using async calls in a .Net app can improve your throughput.
 categories: Concurrency .Net
 tags: Async .Net